How to save on energy bills – household tips

 Compare your household consumption with the the average energy used in similar households in your area.
 The government has a handy website to compare your usage, click here.

-If doubts persist, and you think your bill is still too high, use Two Hoots to contact your energy company to have your bill explained and discuss options to reduce it.
+If doubts persist, and you think your bill is still too high, use Handle My Complaint to contact your energy company to have your bill explained and discuss options to reduce it.